ngem1/universal-remote-card/README.md

   - search
 ```

 The default keys and sources lists for your selected platform are displayed below the layout code editor.
-If you have configured any custom actions, they will be displayed above this.
+If you have configured any custom elements, they will be displayed above this.
 You can use this as reference as you create your remote, or drag and drop entries from these lists to the editor.
 The default keys list also includes the default touchpad and slider, along with some special elements for button pads and layouts.
 Not all special elements are available for all platforms.

 | Name               | Type        | Description                                                                                                                                                                                     |
 | ------------------ | ----------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |